An Overview of Diffusion Models

 Where $s(t)$ represents the signal coefficient, and $\sigma(t)$ represents the noise coefficient.
 The two mainstream types of noise schedules are Variance Preserving (VP) and Variance Exploding (VE).

-VP: At any time step $t$, The forward (noising) process gradually decays the original signal while injecting matching noise so that the total variance stays constant (usually 1), which means that: $Var(x_t)=s(t)^2+\sigma(t)^2=1$.
+VP: At any time step $t$, the forward (noising) process gradually decays the original signal while injecting matching noise so that the total variance stays constant (usually 1), which means that: $Var(x_t)=s(t)^2+\sigma(t)^2=1$ (assuming the data has been whitened so that $var(x_0)=1$).
 We can rewrite the VP-type noise scheduling with DDPM format:

 \[x_t=\sqrt {\bar {\alpha_t}}x_0+ \sqrt {1-\bar {\alpha_t}} \varepsilon\label{eq:2}\]